 Influenza usually has a short incubation period of one to three days.
 Immunity from vaccination may take two weeks to develop and the vaccine may not be effective in preventing the disease if the person has already been exposed to the virus.

 Who should get immunised?

-The Australian Immunisation Handbook 9th Edition recommends annual seasonal influenza vaccination for the following people:
+The Australian Immunisation Handbook 10th Edition recommends annual seasonal influenza vaccination for the following people:

-- 65 years of age and over,
+- Adults aged 65 years and over,

-Vaccination is recommended but NOT FUNDED for the following groups;
+Vaccination is recommended but not funded for the following groups;

 For information on Tamiflu please read the Tamiflu (Oseltamivir) Fact sheet.